zw-g/zw-g/README.md

 # Hi, I'm Zhaowei Gu

 Thank you for stopping by my repo.
-I'm a graduated student from Boston University studying Software Development, and currently looking for a full-time position!
+I'm a Software Development Engineer at AWS, and currently looking for a full-time position!
 Please feel free to [send me a messege](https://www.linkedin.com/in/zhaoweigu/) if you think I'm a good fit in your company!

 ### Programming Languages
 ![Python](https://img.shields.io/badge/-Python-05122A?style=flat&logo=python)